kyma-project/busola/docs/extensibility/form-widgets.md

 KeyValuePair widgets render an `object` value as a list of dual text fields.
 One is used for a key and the other for a value, allowing for adding and removing entries.

+#### Widget-specific parameters

+- **required** - a boolean which specifies if a field is required.
+The default value is taken from CRD; if it doesn't exist in the CRD, then it defaults to `false`.
+- **showInfo** - a string that can be shown below the last input field to guide the User how to fill in the input.
+- **tooltip** - a string that will be displayed in a tooltip when hovering over a question mark icon, next to the input's label.

 #### Example

 ```json